afshinator/OdinRailsStudyGroup/week7-transcript.md

     Here is [a good article on Running Rails jobs in the background](https://www.agileplannerapp.com/blog/building-agile-planner/rails-background-jobs-in-threads), and once you finished that, read [this](http://tenderlovemaking.com/2012/06/18/removing-config-threadsafe.html) for more on threads in Rails.

-- Yet another is **a hybrid** model where you have multiple worker processes, each of which dispatches multi-threaded
+- Yet another is **a hybrid** model where you have multiple worker processes, each of which dispatches multi-threaded processes.

 Each of these has their pluses and minuses.
-"While Heroku is currently recommending a multi-process model with Unicorn, ... if your app can be run safely under multi-threaded request dispatch, a multi-threaded model would actually provide better throughput.." - this is a quote from [this excellent article and github app](https://github.com/jrochkind/fake_work_app) that benchmarks some of this stuff!
+"While Heroku is currently recommending a multi-process model with Unicorn, ... if your app can be run safely under multi-threaded request dispatch, a multi-threaded model would actually provide better throughput.." - this is a quote from [this excellent article and github app](https://github.com/jrochkind/fake_work_app) that does some rocket science to benchmarks this stuff!

-So, some app servers are better at running multi-processes and multi-threding than others, and **There's a bunch of app servers out there**.

-Generally, you want to look at: their use cases, configuration options, and perfomance.
+So, some app servers are better at dealing with multi-processes and multi-threading than others, which do you choose?
+Generally, you'll want to look at: their stated and proven use cases, configuration options, and of course perfomance.
 Reconcile these with your application needs.

 **Here's four popular Rails App Server options**: